pjaudiomv/chuck-sms/README.md

 # Chuck SMS

 Sends random chuck norris quote text message when sending an txt with the word chuck in it to a twilio number.
+Will read it over voice as well.

 ### Installation